 DAILY MORTGAGE RATE LOCK ADVICE

-Long Term Mortgage Rate Lock or Float Advice: FLOAT.
+Long Term Mortgage Rate Lock or Float Advice: FLOAT with Caution

 - National Average Fixed Rate Mortgage